EnzoBuscaglia/Saliency-Maps-ARL-for-LQFRec/README.md

 # Saliency Maps and ARL blocks For Low Quality Face Recognition using the MS1MV2-R100-Arcface (a.k.a.
 Arcface) net.

-This repository contains the fine-tuned models, codes and LQ-Faces Dataset of the paper currently under review by the IEEE.
+This repository contains the fine-tuned models, codes and LQ-Faces Dataset of the paper currently under review.

 Some useful Issues: